|

 Srebrna Góra Vineyard |

-The vineyard itself has its roots intertwined with Krakow's wine history dating back to the early 10th century.
-Indeed, evidence discovered at the Wawel Castle reveals ancient winemaking traditions practiced by monks in the area.
-The original 3-acre vineyard at Srebrna Góra, planted in 1660, continues to flourish with the modern-day Srebrna Góra Vineyard that we see today officially opened in 2008.
+The vineyard itself has its roots completely intertwined with Krakow's wine history dating back to the early 10th century.
+In fact, evidence discovered at the Wawel Castle reveals ancient winemaking traditions were practiced by monks in the area.
+The original 3-acre vineyard at Srebrna Góra, planted in 1660, continues to flourish with the modern-day vineyard that we see today officially opened in 2008.

-The wines themselves are crafted in the ancient farm buildings of the neighbouring Camaldolese Monastery then whisked into shiny steel tanks for a touch of modern charm.
+The wines themselves are crafted in the ancient farm buildings of the neighbouring Camaldolese Monastery then transferred into shiny steel tanks for a touch of more modern practice.
 From Gewürztraminer to Zweigelt, the wines follow a tradition of centuries of grape-growing magic in Galicia.
 And keeping a watchful eye over it all is Agnieszka Rousseau, one of Poland's leading ecologists.

 From the monastery, through the vineyards to the tasting room, shop and café